hood-casu/find-a-gig/docs/api/inst-get-inst-by-id.md

 # GET instrumentalists by ID

+This call will return a single instrumentalist by the assigned ID number.

 ## Base endpoint

 ```shell
 {base_url}/instrumentalist
 ```

-## Description

-This call will return a single instrumentalist by the assigned ID number.

 ## Parameters

 | Parameter | Type | Description |
 | --- | --- | --- |
 | id | integer | Identification number assigned to a users instrumentalist or vocalist profile upon creation.|

+Get a profile's ID number by sending a request to [Create an instrumentalist profile](api/inst-create-inst/) or sending a request for [GET all instrumentalists](api/inst-get-all-inst/).

 ## Request example